Exhibition 18 December 2014 - 22 March 2015

 Admission is free but places are limited - Click here to reserve your place

-This informal evening offers an introduction to the World Factory project - an investigation of global consumer capitalism through the lens of the textile industry, from the heart of the industrial revolution in nineteenth-century Manchester to the world behind the ‘Made-in-China’ labels on our clothes today.
+This free event offers a stimulating introduction to the World Factory project - an investigation of global consumer capitalism through the lens of the textile industry, from the heart of nineteenth-century Manchester to the world behind the ‘Made-in-China’ labels on our clothes today.